United Arab Emirates–United States relations: Military

-Ahead of President Trump’s visit to the United Arab Emirates in May 2025, the United States is seeking to sell $1.32 billion worth of CH-47F Chinook helicopters and $130 million in parts and support for F-16 fighter jets to the United Arab Emirates, as reported by the State Department.
+Ahead of President Trump's visit to the United Arab Emirates in May 2025, the United States is seeking to sell $1.32 billion worth of CH-47F Chinook helicopters and $130 million in parts and support for F-16 fighter jets to the United Arab Emirates, as reported by the State Department.

-In June 2025, the U.S. Democratic Senators introduced multiple resolutions under Joint Resolutions of Disapproval (JRD) to block arms sales to the UAE, calling it a country taking part in “Trump’s corruption” due to its $2 billion investment in Trump’s family crypto project.
-The joint resolutions also aimed at undermining the UAE’s involvement in Sudan war, where it supplies weapons to the RSF militia.
+In June 2025, the U.S. Democratic Senators introduced multiple resolutions under Joint Resolutions of Disapproval (JRD) to block arms sales to the UAE, calling it a country taking part in “Trump’s corruption” due to its $2 billion investment in Trump's family crypto project.
+The joint resolutions also aimed at undermining the UAE's involvement in Sudan war, where it supplies weapons to the RSF militia.
 More than 30 human rights organizations, including Amnesty International, sent a joint letter in support of the JRD and urged the Senators to vote in favor of the resolutions.

+In November 2025, Secretary of State Marco Rubio called for international action to stop the flow of weapons to the RSF, the paramilitary group responsible for mass killings and atrocities in El Fasher and across Sudan's Darfur region.
+He emphasized that the U.S. knows which countries are involved in supplying the RSF and using their territories for transit, and that pressure is being applied at the highest levels to stop this aid.
+The UAE is widely accused by various sources, including the Sudanese army and U.N. investigators, of being the RSF's main foreign backer.

+Following coordinated U.S. and Israeli strikes on Iran on 28 February 2026, the UAE faced a series of retaliatory drone and missile attacks.
+Iran's IRGC targeted both U.S. military assets and critical Emirati economic infrastructure.